Rayonnant: Spain

-Italy and Spain
+Italy

-Rayonnant architecture was rather rare in Italy, and was usually found in abbey churches whose orders were active in France and other parts of Europe.
-One notable example is Orvieto Cathedral (begun 1310), which was notable for its elaborate two-dimensional decorative patterns on its façade and interiors.
-The façade of Sienna Cathedral was also planned in the Rayonnant style, though modified in later years.
-It is known for its extremely interior decoration of polychrome marble, and its fine sculpture covering the facade.
-The facade of the bell tower of Florence Cathedral is decorated with elaborate patterns in the marble, resembling Rayonnant tracery.
+In most of the Gothic architecture of Italy, transalpine forms are applied very selectively.
+So was the adaption of Rayonnant architecture.
+Some of the few examples are abbey churches whose orders were active in France and other parts of Europe.
+But also cathedrals have to be mentioned.
+The façade of Siena Cathedral was planned in the Rayonnant style, in 1284, though modified in later years.
+The façade is covered by fine sculpture.
+The interior was remodeled and vaulted in 1260 and therefore resembles northern Gothic – except of the round arcades and travers arches.
+Orvieto Cathedral, begun in 1290 or 1310, has many Gothic but also some Romanesque elements.
+It is notable for its elaborate two-dimensional decorative patterns on its façade and interiors.
+Its open trusses emphasize the difference from transalpine Gothic.
+Both interiors are dominated by polychrome marble.
+The facade of the bell tower 1334–1358) of Florence Cathedral is decorated with elaborate patterns in the marble, resembling Rayonnant tracery.

-Rayonnant also appeared in Spain, particularly in the nave and transepts of León Cathedral (begun 1255), which was influenced by French designs, Spanish cathedrals also tended toward gigantic arcades, but each Spanish cathedral had its own very distinctive style that was difficult to classify.
-Other examples in Spain include Burgos cathedral, though it was much modified in the time of Flamboyant Gothic; Gerona Cathedral (begun 1292); and Barcelona Cathedral (not be confused with Sagrada Familia (begun 1298).

 Characteristics

-The distinguishing features of Rayonnant architecture included the greatly increased amount of light in the interior, due to the enlargement of the arcades and especially the increase in the number and size of windows, and the use of grisaille rather than coloured glass.
-It also appeared in the showing the use of gables, pinnacles and open tracery.
+The distinguishing features of Rayonnant architecture included the greatly increased amount of light in the interior, due to the enlargement of the arcades and especially the increase in the number and size of windows.
+In distinction from the dark triforia of Classic Gothic, Rayonnant triforia are lit by windows.
+This became possible by covering the aisles with roofs with own ridges, instead of lean-to roofs.
+Nevertheless, there was some roll back of this development, see Utrecht Cathedral (younger but with dark triforia) in relation to Cologne Cathedral.

+In the layout of stained glass windows, combinations of coloured subjects and uncoloured areas made the presentations more impressive and interiors brighter.

-The Rayonnant period coincided with the development of the band window, in which a central strip of richly coloured stained glass is positioned between upper and lower bands of clear or grisaille glass, which allowed even more light to flood in.and a comparable increase in the amount of ornament, both on the inside and the exterior.
+The Rayonnant period coincided with the development of the band window, in which a central strip of richly coloured stained glass is positioned between upper and lower bands of clear or frosted glass, which allowed even more light to flood in, and a comparable increase in the amount of ornament, both on the inside and the exterior.
 This was often achieved by very elaborate designs in the rose windows and the lace-like tracery screens on the exterior to cover the facades and elements like the buttresses.

+On the walls, the use of gables, pinnacles and open tracery increased.

 Façades

-In the Rayonnant period, the west façades and portals were lavishly decorated with pointed gables, the points of which often included small circular windows, plus an array of sculptured pinnacles and fleurons, as illustrated in the ornate decoration of the Basilica of St Urbain, Troyes (1262–1389).
+In the Rayonnant period, the west façades and portals were lavishly decorated with pointed gables, the points of which often included small circular windows, plus an array of sculptured pinnacles and fleurons.
 Besides serving as a decoration, the pinnacles had a structural function; they added weight to the buttresses, giving greater support to the walls.

+The façade of, of St Urbain in Troyes (1262–1389) requires caution.
+The church remained incomplete in the Middle Age, and most of the west façade is a work of the 19th century.